 Beethoven Piano Stairs

-Where to find them: Across from Alecón Fine Hostel at Abtao 682.
+Where to find the Beethoven Piano Stairs: Across from Alecón Fine Hostel at Abtao 682.

-Two of my other favorite street art pieces in Valparaíso are by a popular Spanish street artist, Cuellimangui.
+Two of my other favorite Valparaiso street art pieces are by a popular Spanish street artist, Cuellimangui.
 (YAY SPAIN!)
 While walking around Valpo, you’ll no doubt pass tons of his trippy, abstract pieces, easily recognizable by his signature use of mashed together, colorful creatures.

 Here’s a picture from Cuellimangui’s flickr to better show you the whole piece!

 It’s pretty common in Valparaiso for artists to exchange their work for room and board instead of money.
-I couldn’t find too much out about this particular piece, but it can be assumed that Mr. Papillion did just that and painted this mural outside of Hostal Voyage in exchange for a bed at the hostel while staying in Valparaiso.
+I couldn’t find too much out about this particular piece, but it can be assumed that Mr. Papillion did just that and painted this mural outside of Hostal Voyage in exchange for a bed at the hostel.

 Where to find it: Hostel Voyage, Pasaje Leighton 229, Cerro Alegre.